Updated July 25, 2023

 - Interest and Dividends are paid to lenders and creditors who take loans for business or any personal use.
 Dividends are paid to the shareholders (common and preferred) which are considered as the owners of the companies.

-- The percentage of interest on the principal amount is fixed at the initiation time of the contract. e.g While taking home loan a person gets a plan say 7% which is fixed and cannot be changed.
+- The percentage of interest on the principal amount is fixed at the initiation time of the contract. e.g While taking a home loan a person gets a plan say 7% which is fixed and cannot be changed.
 The percentage of dividends is variable based on the strategy of the company.

 - Interest paid is compulsory: If you are taking the loan for your business.
 Regardless of whether your business is making a profit or loss, you have to pay interest.
 If interest income is not paid on the given time frame the company has to face some legal issues.
 In dividends company’s BOD and members depending upon the future goals of the company.
 There is no legal compliance for the distribution of dividends.
-The company can decide to keep it in reserves for further company’s use.
+The company can decide to keep it in reserves for further company use.
 Corporations can any time decide and change the policies to start or stop it change the pattern.

 - Tax benefits are not at all helpful in dividends.
 Interest can be in any category.
-In case of interest, the company has tax benefits because the amount of interest paid is deducted from the revenue and then on the balancing amount further tax is calculated.
+In the case of interest, the company has tax benefits because the amount of interest paid is deducted from the revenue, and then on the balancing amount further tax is calculated.
 However, the interest could be deductible for treasury bonds.
 After deducting the tax the net income is calculated.
 So the company gets tax benefits on the amount of the interest paid and taxes are paid less and saved by the company.
 Financial leverage increases in case of interest.

 - By looking at the dividend distribution pattern one can determine how much of the amount the company is reinvesting in itself.
 Paying dividends regularly means the company’s ability to perform is great.
 For doing fundamental analysis if any company pays a dividend and continues to do so.
 This gives a positive response to all investors.
 It can be determined to know how much profit/loss a company has made.
 The company not having an interest in the financial statements means the company is debt-free.

-Head to Head Comparison Between Interest and Dividend
+Head To Head Comparison Between Interest and Dividend

 Below is the topmost comparison between Interest and Dividend.